Equal Friction Method

 - high speed systems - air velocity 10 to 18 m/s (33 to 60 ft/s)

-Use the maximum velocity limits when selecting the size of the main duct.
+Use maximum velocity limit when selecting size of main ducts.

 4. Determine the static pressure drop in main duct

-Use a pressure drop table or similar to determine the static pressure drop in the main duct.
+Use a pressure drop table or similar to determine static pressure drop in main duct.

 5. Determine the duct sizes throughout the system